srid/haskell-flake/doc/haskell-flake/docker.md

 ### Size

-Docker images including Haskell packages can be optimized using the methods described [here](/haskell-flake/size).
+Docker images including Haskell packages can be optimized using the methods described [[size|here]].

 ### Time